qasoft13/qa-testing-page/README.md

+# Instruction for execution button of the file #

 # Leasey.AI – QA Automation Test Page

 Welcome to the **QA Automation Engineer** technical test for candidates applying to **Leasey.AI**.